Asom Gana Parishad: History

-The central executive committee of the All Assam Students’ Union (AASU) had been dissolved at a convention in North Lakhimpur in September, and Prafulla Kumar Mahanta, the president of the AASU, was elected the president of the presidium of the new political party.
-Asom Jatiyabadi Dal and the Purbanchaliya Loka Parishad also merged with AGP.
-Members from other organizations joined the party.
+The Assam Movement, also known as the Anti-Foreigners Agitation, was a movement, from 1979 to 1985, that demanded the Government of India detect, disenfranchise and deport foreign-born inhabitants without citizenship.
+Led by the All Assam Students Union (AASU), the movement defined a six-year period of sustained civil disobedience campaigns, political instability and ethnic violence.
+The movement ended in 1985 with the Assam Accord.

-The AGP contested the State Assembly elections held in December 1985 and swept the polls by winning 67 of the 126 seatsin addition to capturing seven of the 14 Lok Sabha (Parliament) seats thus forming the Government of Assam.
-The party won the election and formed a government again in 1996.
+In 1985, the Assam Legislative Assembly was dissolved and the Congress government headed by Hiteswar Saikia, which came to power in 1983, was dismissed by the Prime Minister of India, Rajiv Gandhi.
+The Golaghat National Convention of Assam Movement activists, held in Golaghat on 13–14 October 1985, formally established the Asom Gana Parishad (AGP) to contest the 1985 elections.
+Prafulla Kumar Mahanta, the President of the AASU, was elected the President of the presidium of the AGP.

-Party leader Prafulla Kumar Mahanta served as the Chief Minister of Assam for two terms, first from 1985 to 1990 and again from 1996 to 2001.
-Asom Gana Parishad was a part of the National Front government from December 1989 to November 1990.
+After the 1985 elections, the AGP formed a government with the support of the successful independent candidates affiliated with the Assam Movement.
+The AGP thereafter held 92 seats in the 126-member Assam legislative assembly.
+AGP affiliated independents won seven of the 14 Lok Sabha (Parliament) seats in the delayed 1984-85 general election in Assam.
+The AGP formed the government again after the 1996 elections.

+Party leader, Prafulla Kumar Mahanta, served as the Chief Minister of Assam for two terms, first from 1985 to 1990 and again from 1996 to 2001.
+The Asom Gana Parishad was a part of the National Front government from December 1989 to November 1990.
 AGP Member of Parliament Dinesh Goswami was the Union Minister of Law and Justice in the V. P. Singh Ministry.
-The party also took part in the United Front governments headed by H. D. Deve Gowda and Inder Kumar Gujral.
+The party also took part in the United Front governments headed by H. D. Deve Gowda and Inder Kumar Gujral from 1996 to 1998.
 Party leaders Birendra Prasad Baishya and Muhi Ram Saikia took office as Union Minister of Steel and Mines and the Union Minister of State for Human Resources Development respectively in the United Front governments.